wschaef/goes-architecture/architecture.md

 #### Multi Region aspects

 Cloud Storage, and Elastic Cloud provide out-of-the-box multi-region setup.
 For deployment in a multi-region setup, follow the best practices recommended by these services.

+#### Integration with domain Order

+Domain Order remains on premise and is intergated with other domains by REST APIs.
+The challenge there is to prevent customer data leakage into public cloud.
+- **Elastic Cloud supports several mechanisms to obfuscate data privacy-relevant fields:**
+    - **Field-Level Security:** Restricts access to sensitive fields based on user roles and permissions.
+    - **Data Masking and Anonymization:** Transforms sensitive data before indexing, using techniques like hashing or encryption.
+    - **Pseudonymization:** Replaces identifying information with artificial identifiers to enable analysis while preserving privacy.
+    - **Aggregation and Reporting:** Allows deriving insights from data without exposing individual records or sensitive fields.

 ### Design